 Anthrozoology

-In this first undergraduate program of its kind in the nation, you’ll explore the complex and often contradictory relationships between humans and other species.
+In one of the first undergraduate programs of its kind in the nation, you’ll explore the complex and often contradictory relationships between humans and other species.
 You’ll study the good—how animals make our lives richer, more meaningful, and healthier.
 You’ll also examine the bad—the levels to which humans exploit animals to serve their own needs.

 About the Program